Where do butterflies come from? Scientists discover origin of species

 According to the researchers, data about butterfly migration wasn’t digitized and was in multiple languages prior to this paper.

-Akito Y. Kawahara with the Florida Museum of Natural History served as lead author on the paper.
+Akito Y. Kawahara with the Florida Museum of Natural History served as lead author of the paper.
 Research results were supported by the U.S. National Science Foundation.